tochinet/ttgo_weather/README.md

 # ttgo_weather
 display weather and dust related with ttgo-display

-This is actually a fork of [VolosR](https://github.com/VolosR/)'s TTGO Weather Station, but nilili added a few interesting features.
+This is actually a fork of [VolosR](https://github.com/VolosR/)'s [TTGO Weather Station](https://github.com/VolosR/TTGOWeatherStation), but

-Weather station program made by Volos, on [github](https://github.com/VolosR/TTGOWeatherStation)
+[nilili](https://github.com/nilili/) added a few interesting features :

+-

+I (Tochinet) merged from my own fork of OWM_
 Makes use of TFT_eSPI library, not Adafruit.
 Reads weather info from OpenWeatherMap like own Arduino .ino file, no python